How to assume an AWS IAM role via the CLI

 , and SessionToken

-output from that command are stored where they need to be.
+output from that command are stored where they need to be securely.
 Also, ensure that the region is set to the desired target.
 A simple approach is to create a new section in the credentials file and mark that as the default with the required values.

 Example: